JaKooLit/Hyprland-v4/README.md

    - a. mission center (windows like task manager) - right click on cpu waybar module
    - b. nvtop - right click on temperature waybar module

+### 👀 NVidia GPU Owners.
+- By default, nvidia-dkms will be installed. and only supports GTX 900 and newer.
+If required to install older driver, edit the nvidia.sh in scripts-folder

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script
 ```bash